Paragon Theatre: Heritage listing

 Paragon Theatre was listed on the Queensland Heritage Register on 28 April 2000 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The Paragon Theatre, constructed in 1927, is one of the oldest picture theatres still operating in Queensland and is important an illustrating a significant aspect of the pattern of this state's history, namely, the expansion of popular entertainment in Queensland in the interwar period.
 In particular, the construction and continued operation of the Paragon Theatre illustrates the vital and substantive role of independent film exhibition in rural Queensland.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 The Paragon Theatre is a rare surviving 1920s Queensland regional theatre which still functions as a cinema, and is important in demonstrating an aspect of Queensland's cultural heritage which is no longer common.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

-The building is a good example of 1920s regional picture theatre architecture adapted to the Queensland climate, and is important in illustrating its type.
-It is a highly intact 1920s cinema which reveals important information about picture theatre design in Queensland during a formative period.
+The building is an example of 1920s regional picture theatre architecture adapted to the Queensland climate.
+It is an intact 1920s cinema which reveals important information about picture theatre design in Queensland during a formative period.
 The intactness of the interior in particular offers present and future generations an understanding of the experience of cinema viewing in a rural Queensland picture theatre of the interwar era.

 The place is important because of its aesthetic significance.

 The Paragon Theatre, located prominently fronting the main street of Childers, has a distinctive facade which makes a major contribution to an exceptional streetscape of buildings in Churchill Street (Bruce Highway), Childers.
 In this it has aesthetic significance.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 The theatre was a focal point of social life in the Childers/Isis district from the late 1920s until well into the 1969s, and has a strong association for the local community with popular entertainment and movie-going in the period before the ready availability of television and videotape players.